 The Supreme Court faced dozens of sit-in cases in the early 1960s.
 The first wave preceded the case of the Thalhimers Thirty-four.
 In Garner v.
 Louisiana and two other cases from Louisiana, decided in December 1961, the Supreme Court overturned all the convictions.
 Trespass was not at issue; property rights remained secure; a police officer had arrested the students without any request from the drugstore owner, who simply declined to serve them.
 Chief Justice Earl Warren wrote the opinion of the Court, holding that there was not enough evidence to convict the demonstrators.
+16

 Though there were no dissents from Warren's opinion, the Court's apparent unanimity masked a divergence in perspectives that made the decisions in subsequent sit-in cases by no means certain.
 Justices William O. Douglas, Felix Frankfurter, and John Marshall Harlan concurred in the outcome, but each for a different reason and with a separate opinion.
 Justice Frankfurter saw no evidence of a crime, he said, for the protesters' "mere presence" could not justify a guilty verdict for "disturbing the peace."

-Justice Harlan wrote: "I agree that these convictions are unconstitutional, but not for the reasons given by the Court."
-In Garner, protesters had not been told by the proprietor to leave, only that they would obtain service if they moved to blacks' customary part of the establishment.
+17 to leave, only that they would obtain service if they moved to blacks' customary part of the establishment.
 So they remained in the store, "with the implied consent of the management," and Harlan saw an issue of demonstrators' First Amendment freedom of political expression-provided they had the owner's consent to be there.
 He went on to note that a "peaceful demonstration on public streets, and on private property with the consent of the owner, was constitutionally protected as a form of expression."
+18